mikalai-hryb/notes/terraform.md

 ### What the difference between local and remote modules?

 Local modules are loaded from local filesystem.
-Remote modules are loadede from a remote source.
+Remote modules are loaded from a remote source.

-* Terrafrom Registry
+* Terraform Registry
 * most VCS
 * HTTP URLs
 * TFC